-As first quarter of school approaches across the country, many students feel the stress of term papers, projects, and final exams.
+As first quarter of school approaches across the country, many students feel the stress of term papers, projects, exams, and standardized tests.
 Developing healthy and efficient strategies for homework and studying are essential for stress management and school success.
-Here are some test anxiety tips to help students and parents manage from expert, Laura Paret PhD, Child and Adolescent Psychologist.
+Here are some expert test-taking strategies to help students and parents manage from expert, Laura Paret PhD, Child and Adolescent Psychologist.
+Here are three effective test anxiety tips.

 Make a testing plan